When to perform UX Design Testing?

-User experience (UX) design testing refers to a set of techniques and activities related to evaluating a software application’s visual and functional experience.
+User experience (UX) design testing refers to techniques and activities for evaluating a software application’s visual and functional experience.
 The design-thinking principles teach us that all design processes should start with the user’s needs.

 A well-designed application does more than merely serve a functional end goal.
 In the market for software applications, good user engagement is highly desired.

-In this guide, let’s learn why proper UX design implementation is among the most critical factors, establishing the importance of usability testing.
+In this guide, let’s learn why proper design implementation and UX design testing are among the most critical factors in establishing the importance of usability testing.

 9 Key Parameters for Evaluating UX Design

-Different use-cases might need different evaluation criteria depending on the application.
+Different use cases might need other evaluation criteria depending on the application.
 Here is a list of 9 key parameters considered for UX:

 1. Page Load

 Mobile page speed is essential in determining the user experience.
 It has been scientifically proven that the average human attention span is less than 8 seconds.
 A slow-loading page will result in the user losing interest and moving on to something else.